• Skip to primary navigation

 • Once you cut quince, its flesh gets brown really fast.
 I usually slice the fruit and put it in a bowl with cold water and lemon to prevent the fruit from coloring.

 • I keep this jam simple, just water, quince, sugar and lemon.
 Quince is the star ingredient.
 But you can add additional ingredients to taste.
 Back in my native country we added an aromatic plant called barbaroza, we grew it in a pot in our balcony.
-I still haven’t been able to find this plant here in Florida, still searching.

 • Since this jam requires very little water, be careful not to burn it.
 Cook in medium or lower heat.
 Stir occasionally to get the jam from sticking in your pot.